agilarity/elm-todomvc-bdd/README.md

 [Elm](https://elm-lang.org/) - *"A delightful language for reliable web applications."*

-This project demonstrates a behavior driven implementation of the [TodoMVC](http://todomvc.com/) with the Elm language.
+This project demonstrates a behavior driven implementation of the [TodoMVC](http://todomvc.com/) specification using the Elm language.

 ## Elm Resources